imransharif1996/MSGL-Transformer/README.md

 ## Computing Resources

-Experiments were conducted on the Beocat High-Performance Computing cluster at Kansas State University using NVIDIA A100 GPU.
+Experiments were conducted on the Beocat High-Performance Computing (HPC) cluster at Kansas State University (https://beocat.ksu.edu).
 We thank the Beocat team for providing computational resources.

 ## Citation